+The list of SVG benefits continues with a really important factor that can significantly affect your website.
 You probably agree that when it comes to web illustrations, size really matters.
 After creating and exporting your work, one of the most critical things is the final file size of your visuals.
-Did you know that using SVG instead of JPG or PNG images can help you to reduce the file size by up to 200% while maintaining maximum quality and scalability?

 Think about this for a moment: size may seem an insignificant issue when dealing with small PNG icons or logos, but even a smaller percentage of decrease in file size can make a huge difference overall.
 As SVG animations are scalable, responsive, and versatile, there is no reason why you shouldn’t use them on a website, blog post, or other digital platforms.
 We won’t bore you with the details.